-Prince Edward and his wife Sophie Wessex have been married for twenty years and have two young children, but a royal biographer has revealed that long before the pair made it down the aisle, Edward got cold feet about the relationship.
+Prince Edward and his wife Sophie Wessex have been married for over twenty years and have two young children, but a royal biographer has revealed that long before the pair made it down the aisle, Edward got cold feet about the relationship.

 The marriage between Prince Edward and Sophie Wessex is thought to be one of the most secure in royal circles, with the pair largely choosing to stay out of the limelight with their children 15-year-old Lady Louise Windsor and 11-year-old James, Viscount Severn.

 Read more: How does the queen remember everyone's name

 However, royal author Ingrid Seward's booked entitled Prince Edward reveals that before the pair got engaged, the realities of life as a royal for commoner Sophie as well as the speed of their relationship put a strain on the pair that saw Edward get "cold feet."